What is Section Terminating Equipment (STE) for OTN Applications?

 This Source STE will encapsulate this (ODUk) data by generating and inserting some overhead data (that we call the OTUk-SMOH [Section Monitoring Overhead]) into these OTUk/OTUkV frames.

-The Sink (or Receiving) STE will use this OTUk-SMOH to manage the reception of data across the Section.
+The Sink (or Receiving) STE will use this OTUk-SMOH to manage data reception across the Section.

-The STE STE will manage the reception of data across the Section by using this OTUk-SMOH to check for data transmission errors and to check for service-affecting defects as well.
+The STE STE will manage the reception of data across the Section by using this OTUk-SMOH to check for data transmission errors and service-affecting defects.

 What is the OTUk-SMOH (Section Monitoring Overhead)?